The Best Bathroom Mirror Buying Guide (2026)

 Bathroom mirrors fall into a few clear categories, and the right one depends mostly on your priorities around looks, light, and storage.

 Framed mirrors wrap the glass in wood, metal, or composite.
 The frame protects the edge, hides the mounting hardware, and acts as a design accent.
 A black metal frame reads modern or farmhouse; a warm wood frame reads traditional.
-Metal frames handle humidity far better than wood, which can swell and peel.
+Metal frames handle humidity better than wood, which can swell and peel.

 How to Choose